Showing posts with label Religion. Show all posts

 The Psychology of Religion, Chapter 29: Conclusion

 Yet religions and other spiritual or mystical systems hold beliefs that are not true.
 These beliefs are often taken literally, and dogmatic adherence to them—public profession of them, loyalty to them—is frequently required as a sign of belonging.
 Some of these fictions may be inconsequential much of the time; many people can live decent lives without a precise understanding of biology, astronomy, geology, genetics, or ancient history.
 But the darker side has to do with the extremity of group loyalty: ingroups and outgroups form, and religion becomes an emblem of identity that can seed mistrust, exclusion, and maltreatment of outsiders.
 Dogmatic pronouncements can also become oppressive to the group’s own members, particularly when people are pressured into literalistic interpretations of sacred texts, or when “faith” becomes a moral duty rather than an honest way of grappling with uncertainty.
+Furthermore, spiritual or mystical beliefs about causality can lead to dangerously poor judgment about important life decisions, yet the spiritually guided person can feel supremely confident while making these decisions.

 The lack of accurate education about the way the world works is finally detrimental to any individual, group, or nation.
 It is like a pilot of an airplane who doesn’t understand how the engines work, and assumes that planes fly due to magic.
 Most of the time this may not seem to make much difference to the safety and navigation of the plane—until the weather changes, until something unexpected happens, until you need a sober understanding of what is real in order to respond well.
 A culture can coast for a long time on comforting stories.
 It is when conditions become difficult that false models show their true cost.